griffin-school/course-materials/instructions/make-a-webpage.md

 # Project: Make a Wepage!

 You have been teaching yourself to program all semester and now you finally get to build something cool!
-Each of you are going to make your own wepage!
+Each of you are going to make your own wepage.

 ## Create a Git/Github Repo for the Wepage
 First things first.
 You're going to create a Git/Github repository to store your code.
 Using github will allow you to have free, low hastle, public hosting of your site.